|

 One of the most common issues we deal with in therapy is how to set boundaries.
-More specifically, how to prevent other people from crossing the boundaries of your privacy or your red lines, and how to prevent them from interfering in your life when it is absolutely no business of theirs to do so.
+More specifically, how to prevent other people from crossing the boundaries of your privacy or your red lines, and how to stop them from interfering in your life when it is absolutely none of their business.

 0 Comments